DenisIzmaylov/awesome-telegram-bots/README.md

 ### Python

 + [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) - A simple, but extensible Python implementation for the Telegram Bot API
-+ [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - We have made you a wrapper you can't refuse
++ [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - We have made you a wrapper you can not refuse

 ### Ruby

-+ [telegram-bot-ruby](https://github.com/atipugin/telegram-bot-ruby) - Ruby wrapper for Telegram's Bot API
++ [telegram-bot-ruby](https://github.com/atipugin/telegram-bot-ruby) - Ruby wrapper for Telegram Bot API

 ## Starter Kits